pablo14/data-science-live-book/data_preparation/high_cardinality_predictive_modeling.md

 **Random Forest** -at least in R implementation- handles only categorical variables with at least 52 different categories.
 It's highly probable that this limitation is to avoid overfitting.
 This point in conjunction to the nature of the algorithm -creates lots of trees- reduces the effect of a single decision tree when choosing a high cardinality variable.

 **Gradient Boosting Machine** and **Logistic Regression** converts internally categorical variables into flag or dummy variables.
-In the example we saw about countries, it implies the -internal- creation of 70 flag variables.
+In the example we saw about countries, it implies the -internal- creation of 70 flag variables (this is how `caret` handles formula, if we want to keep the original variable without the dummies, we have to not use a formula).
 Checking the model we created before:

 ```r